Bannon G. Thibodeaux

 Bannon Goforth Thibodeaux (December 22, 1812 – March 5, 1866) was an American lawyer and politician who served as a member of the U. S. House of Representatives representing the state of Louisiana.
-He served two terms as a Democrat from 1845 to 1849.
+He served two terms as a Whig from 1845 to 1849.

 Biography

 Thibodeaux was born on St. Bridget Plantation near Thibodaux in Lafourche Parish.
 He was the son of Governor Henry S. Thibodaux.

 He attended the country schools, then studied law in Hagerstown, Maryland.
 He was admitted to the bar and commenced practice in LaFourche and Terrebonne Parishes in Louisiana.